boazsegev/facil.io/CONTRIBUTING.md

     * Core types available for all the rest of the modules: `fio_list` (a simple doubly linked list), `fio_hash_table` (a simple Hash Table), `fio_dict` (a trie structure) and `spnlock` (simple atomic operations and a spin-lock).

         I avoided `atomic.h` and a few other C11 features because they weren't available on all the platforms where I was compiling `facil.io`, which is partially why I wrote the `spnlock` and the core types.

+    * Core dynamic types (`fiobj_s *`) with native JSON support.

+        Although this module is removable from the core (the core will function without it), this module offers a "glue" soft type system layer that can be used by other modules.
+It's assumed all extensions and modules might break if this system is removed or it's core API broken.

 * Services: